-At Jaroslawicz & Jaros, PLLC, we are honest with potential clients when it comes time to talk about whether they have a case, how much it might be worth, and how long it will probably take, so that the person who has trusted us enough to tell us their story has the information they need to make the decision that is best for them as to how to proceed.
+At Jaroslawicz & Jaros, PLLC, we are honest with potential clients when it comes time to talk about whether they have a case, how much it might be worth and how long it will probably take, so that those who trust us enough to tell us their stories have the information they need to make the decisions that are best for them as to how to proceed.

 - Unfortunately, we have to turn away a fair number of people who have been injured because taking their case is not an efficient use of our limited time and resources.
-Although we do a large amount of pro bono work each year, most of the cases we accept need to be cases that allow us to cover our costs and make a profit.
-So, we don’t take on cases where it is obvious that the defendant is not going to be able to pay, or cases where the injuries are not that serious so that the defendant will end up paying less than what it will cost for us to win the case against them.
+Although we do a lot of pro bono work each year, most of the cases we accept need to be cases that allow us to cover our costs and make a profit.
+So, we don’t take on cases where it is obvious that the defendant is not going to be able to pay or cases where the injuries are not that serious so that the defendant will end up paying less than what it will cost for us to win the case.

-- We see “red flags” during our free, initial consultation.
+- Sometimes we see “red flags” during our free initial consultation.
 Our first meeting with a potential client is always free of charge.
-During that meeting we go over the basic facts of the case: Were you or a loved one injured?
+During that meeting, we go over the basic facts of the case: Were you or a loved one injured?
 What is the injury?
 How did it happen?
 What is the theory of liability?
 What caused the injury?
-Is there insurance involved?
-If it becomes clear during this meeting that we do not think you have a meritorious case that will result in a substantial settlement or verdict, or that the injuries are just not serious enough, we have no choice but to decline to take your case.
+Is insurance involved?
+If it becomes clear during this meeting that we do not think you have a meritorious case that will result in a substantial settlement or verdict or that the injuries are just not serious enough, we have no choice but to decline to take your case.